cash2one/pragmatics/README.md

 #### Requirements:
 - db: used PostgreSQL db on private server
-- imdbpy: used in 'ybsuggestions/crawler' module (imdbpy_p2script.py)
+- imdbparser: used in 'ybsuggestions/crawler' module (imdbpyparser.py)
 - asyncio: used in 'ybsuggestions/crawler' module (jobs.py), main loop created in 'ybsuggestions' init
 - pytest: test stored in 'tests' directory